walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 The citation is just metadata, organized according to a pre-arranged format: the MLA 7th Edition, in this case.
 Anytime you create a citation, you are just organizing the metadata for an object in an agreed-upon format.
 But the process is very tedious, as we're sure you've noticed over the years.
 Fortunately, if you've been following along, you know that computers are exceptionally good at executing tedious tasks just like these.

-We know the formula for an MLA citation like this:
+We know the formula for an MLA citation looks like this:

 Author.
 Title.
 Book.
 Editor.
 Location: Publisher, Data.
 Format.
 Series.